ev3dev/ev3dev.github.io/docs/sensors/using-i2c-sensors.md

 ### Manually Loading Devices

-If you have autodetection disabled or if you have managed to change the I2C address of your sensor to something other than the default, you will have to manually load a device in order to be able to use your sensor.
+If you have autodetection disabled (e.g. using the `i2c-other` mode of a port) or if you have managed to change the I2C address of your sensor to something other than the default or you are using something that is not even a LEGO compatible sensor, you will have to manually load a device in order to be able to use your sensor.
 We just have to tell the I2C adapter which driver to use and the address of the device.
 (You read the [addressing](./#addressing) section didn't you?)